leotiger/lingua-forge/CONTRIBUTING.md

 ## Settings page layout

-The Settings page (`Settings → Lingua Forge AI`) uses a five-tab layout (General / API Keys / Limits / Behavior / Maintenance).
-All four "settings" tabs live inside a single `<form>` so one Save Settings click persists every value.
-The Maintenance tab is outside the main form because its entries are operational forms (override upload, cache clear, debug-files clear) each with their own admin-post action.
+The Settings page (`Settings → Lingua Forge AI`) uses an eight-tab layout (General / API Keys / Limits / Behavior / Router / Glossary / AI Usage / Maintenance).
+The first four tabs (General, API Keys, Limits, Behavior) live inside a single `<form>` so one Save Settings click persists every value.
+The remaining four tabs (Router, Glossary, AI Usage, Maintenance) are outside that form — each uses its own dedicated admin-post actions.

 When adding a new setting, decide which tab it belongs in: